 - Internet access: Minimum ADSL1 with a speed of at least 3 Mbps

 - An email address that is unique to you and that you will maintain throughout your enrolment

 - Headset (or speakers and microphone) and webcam

 - Microsoft Office (Word, Excel, PowerPoint, Publisher) or similar software

 You will need Microsoft Office (Word, Excel) or a similar software.
 Some units will also require presentation software like Microsoft PowerPoint, Publisher or similar.

 You may get free web versions of Word, Excel, and PowerPoint at https://www.office.com/ to create, edit, and share documents using just your web browser.
 Simply create a free Microsoft account and get started.

 For the desktop version, you can purchase a Microsoft 365 Personal subscription.

-No, this does not meet our IT requirements.
-Your course and learning content may mostly work on a tablet; however, our technical requirements state that you must have a computer or laptop.
-We do not support other devices.
+Your course and learning content will most likely work on a tablet; however, our technical requirements state that you must have a desktop or laptop.
+We do not actively support other devices.

 You will be required to create documents and sometimes spreadsheets and presentations, so you will need a reliable computer for these activities.